danwing/referee/draft-wing-settle-referee.md

 * handles unique names for servers (e.g., router-abcdef123456.local),

-* can operate without changes to servers on the local domain, provided server does not change its public key, and
+* servers that participate in the Referee system can change their public keys periodically and inform the Referee, which allows clients to automatically handle those public key changes, and

-* Servers that participate in the Referee system can change their public keys periodically and inform the Referee, which allows clients to automatically handle those public key changes.
+* can operate without changes to non-Referee servers on the local domain, provided such servers do not change their public keys.

 # Requirements Evaluation